garrandall/popular-music-data/tracks/twistin--with-linda-the-isley-brothers.md

 And around and around and around

 Come on baby, let's do the twist now
-Ahh, go like this now
+Ah, go like this now
 Is everybody ready
 Here we go, oohhhwooah